boxyhq/website/docs/jackson/deploy/env-variables.md

 ### **SAML_PATH**

-The ACS path at which the [saml response](./npm-library#handle-saml-response) is sent back from the IdP.
+The ACS path at which the [saml response](./npm-library#handle-saml-response) is sent back from the SAML IdP.
 Set this when using the npm package.

 NPM library option: `samlPath`

-For example `/api/oauth/saml`
+For example: `/api/oauth/saml`

+### **OIDC_PATH**

+The `redirect_uri` at which the Authorization response is sent back from the OpenId Connect IdP.
+Set this when using the npm package.

+NPM library option: `oidcPath`

+For example: `/api/oauth/oidc`

 ### **IDP_DISCOVERY_PATH**

-This is the path for showing the IdP Selection screen in case there are multiple SAML IdP configs for the same `tenant` and `product`.
+This is the path for showing the IdP Selection screen in case there are multiple SAML SSO Connections for the same `tenant` and `product`.
 This path is also used to show the App Selection screen in the case of IdP-initiated SAML login (Different apps using the same SAML IdP).
 Set this when using the npm package.

 NPM library option: `idpDiscoveryPath`

-For example: `/idp/select` - You can find an implemenation of IdP/App Selection at https://github.com/boxyhq/jackson/blob/main/pages/idp/select.tsx.
+For example: `/idp/select` - You can find an implementation of IdP/App Selection at https://github.com/boxyhq/jackson/blob/main/pages/idp/select.tsx.

 ### **CLIENT_SECRET_VERIFIER**